yuhattor/copilot-patterns/contents/en/design-pattern/ai-readable-naming-convention.md

 ### Checklist for Further Learning

 - How can I make my code more readable to both human developers and AI models?
-- What other best practices can be adopted to enhance the compatibility of my code with AI tools?
 - Are there any specific cases where this naming pattern may not apply or be counterproductive?
-- How can I keep myself updated with the evolving practices of writing AI-readable code?

-By following this pattern of AI readable naming convention, developers can create code that not only humans can understand easily but also maximizes the effectiveness of AI-powered tools like GitHub Copilot.
-This paves the way for more efficient development and more coherent, maintainable code.